 Listen to patients and give them encouragement, so that they feel comfortable saying they have forgotten or have made a mistake with their treatment.
 This is common, and it is important to know so that solutions can be found.

-Psychological problems, such as depression and anxiety are frequent, and may have a negative impact on adherence.
+Mental health problems, such as anxiety or depression are frequent, and may have a negative impact on adherence.
 The healthcare team should be sensitised to their early detection and management.

 13.4.3 Social support

 Implement social support measures for patients with limited resources.
-Depending on the situation and specific needs of patients:
+Depending on the context and specific needs of patients:

 - Social workers can help to obtain disability allowances, housing assistance, shelter for the homeless, etc.